Memphis Pyramid: Various former uses and events

-The Pyramid was the home court of the University of Memphis men's basketball program, and later for the National Basketball Association's Memphis Grizzlies.
+The Pyramid was the home court of the University of Memphis men's basketball program starting in 1991, and later for the National Basketball Association's Memphis Grizzlies after they relocated from Vancouver in 2001.
 However, both teams left The Pyramid in November 2004 to move into the newly built FedExForum.
-It was also home of the Memphis Pharaohs of the Arena Football League.
+It was also home of the Memphis Pharaohs of the Arena Football League for the 1995 and 1996 AFL season before they relocated to Portland in 1997.

 The arena hosted the 1993 Great Midwest Conference Men's and Women's basketball tournaments, the 1994 and 1997 Southeastern Conference men's basketball tournament, the 1996 and 2000 Conference USA men's basketball tournament, and the 2003 Conference USA women's basketball tournament.
 It also held the first and second rounds of the NCAA Tournament in 1995, 1997, and 2001.
 The Grateful Dead played two concerts at the arena on April 1 and 2, 1995.

 Singer Mary J. Blige performed at the arena in September 1997 during her Share My World Tour.

-The Pyramid was the site in 1999 of the WWF St. Valentine's Day Massacre: In Your House pay-per-view; also in 1999 the rock bands the Rolling Stones and Phish played sold-out concerts.
+The Pyramid was the site in 1999 of the WWF St. Valentine's Day Massacre: In Your House pay-per-view which featured Big Show's WWE debut (under his real name Paul Wight); also in 1999 the rock bands the Rolling Stones and Phish played sold-out concerts.
 Phish released an audio recording of the concert, entitled "Memphis '99", as a digital download in 2022.

 On June 8, 2002, the Pyramid hosted Lennox Lewis vs. Mike Tyson, one of the biggest professional boxing events in history, which Lewis won by knockout in the eighth round.
 The following year it hosted Mike Tyson vs. Clifford Etienne, a fight that Tyson won by knockout in the first round.

 On August 16, 2002, the arena hosted a concert that commemorated the 25th anniversary of Elvis Presley's death.

 From 2002 to 2006, the annual Church of God in Christ international holy convocations were held here.

+It was also the graduation hall for Raleigh-Egypt High School.

-Bob Seger & The Silver Bullet Band performed what is reputed to be the last concert ever in the Pyramid, on February 3, 2007.
+Bob Seger & The Silver Bullet Band performed what was the last concert ever in the Pyramid, in February 2007.
+This was also the final event in the building while the Pyramid was a sports arena.

 Filmmaker Craig Brewer used the building as a sound stage for his film Black Snake Moan in late 2005.